gczarnocki/posix-type-fast/README.md

 ## Additional info

 Code is documented in English, as well as this repository is maintained in English, although the UI is translated to Polish.
-There are no plans to translate it to English as this game was created as a final project for UNIX cource on Warsaw University of Technology.
+There are no plans to translate it to English as this game was created only to be presented as a final project for UNIX course on Warsaw University of Technology.

 ## In-game screenshots